kuma35/thinking-forth-translate/chapter5.rst

 self-sufficient, running application, working properly except for the lack of the more advanced features.

-We discussed the art of decomposition extensively in :doc:`chapter3`.
+We discussed the art of decomposition extensively in :doc:`Chapter Three<chapter3>`.

 Composition
 -----------